DizzyHSlightlyVoided/DieFledermaus/DieFledermaus Format.md

 * **encoder:** Any application, library, or other software which encodes data to a DieFledermaus stream.
 * **decoder:** Any application, library, or other software which restores the data in a DieFledermaus stream to its original form.
 * **re-encoder:** Any software which functions as both an encoder and a decoder.
-* **length-prefixed string:** In the DieFledermaus format, a sequence of bytes, usually UTF-8 text, which is prefixed by a single unsigned byte indicating the length (not including the length-byte itself).
-If the length-byte has a value of 0, the length of the string is 256.
+* **length-prefixed string:** In the DieFledermaus format, a length-prefixed string is a sequence of bytes, usually UTF-8 text, which is prefixed by the *length value*, an 8-bit or 16-bit unsigned integer indicating the length of the string (not including the length value itself).
+If the length value is 0, the actual length of the string is 256 for 8-bit length values and 65536 for 16-bit length values.

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED",  "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](https://www.ietf.org/rfc/rfc2119.txt).

 Structure
 ---------
-Any encoder or decoder must support version 0.95 at minimum.
+Any encoder or decoder must support version 0.96 at minimum.
 A decoder must be able to support any non-depreciated version, but an encoder may only support a single version.
 A re-encoder should encode using the highest version understood by the decoder.

 When encoding a file to a DieFledermaus archive, the filename of the DieFledermaus file should be the same as the file to encode but with the extension ".maus" added to the end, unless a specific filename is requested by the user.